Here’s a constantly evolving list of superlatives we have come up with for Modern Memoirs’ books and clients.

 Cutest family nickname

 Virginia “Chris” Wood.
-She was born on Christmas and her nickname was “Chris” all her life.
+Given the same name as her mother but born on Christmas day, her nickname was “Chris” all her life.

 “Daddy was parsimonious…tight as the bark on a tree.” —Keith Cobb